matthieusb/build-tool-config/README.md

 ## Pre-requisites

 In order to work with this project you should use a **nightly channel** of rust.
+This is needed to use the *tarpaulin* cargo package.

 You might need to install the following dependencies:

 ```
-sudo apt install ibssl-dev pkg-config cmake zlib1g-dev
+sudo apt install libssl-dev pkg-config cmake zlib1g-dev
 ```

 And then you can install the cargo utilities: